The Worst New Year Resolutions for Creative People

 So, what’s the fix?
-You need to put your resolutions on an attainable, measurable timeline for constant reward and they need to be relevant to you and your creative business.
+You need to put your resolutions on an attainable, measurable timeline for constant reward, and they need to be specific to you and your creative business.
 This is not about changing yourself completely overnight, but slowly improving your already awesome self.

-We’ve gathered five common business resolutions that Patreon creators like you should scratch off your list, and we’ve included actionable and approachable goals to think about instead.
-Let's dive in.
+Here are five common business resolutions that Patreon creators like you should scratch off your list.
+And as a bonus, we’ve included actionable and approachable goals to think about instead.

-Whether it’s your office or your projects, getting organized can help you grow your creative career even faster.
-Start slowly — set up your Patreon release schedule on a project management tool like Trello and use a free tool like Google Sheets to track your new ideas.
-Set one organization goal a month, for example in January you might tackle your office space and, in February, your project backlog.
-Moving slowly may seem counterintuitive but it will help you avoid the paralyzing impact of being overwhelmed while also giving you the rewarding satisfaction of completing a goal before moving to the next one.
+Start by setting one organization goal a month.
+In January, you might tackle your office space, and then, in February, you can finally catch up on your project backlog.
+Moving slowly may seem counterintuitive, but it will help you avoid feeling overwhelmed while also giving you the satisfaction of completing a goal before moving on to the next one.

 Surrounding yourself with a community of like-minded creatives can fuel a lot of creativity within your business and provide support when issues come up.
 But, if you work from home and online, it can be harder to connect with people organically.

 Narrow down your goal and ask yourself which type of individuals you’d like to make up your community.
 For example, mentors in your field or other Patreon creators you’ve been following are a great place to start.
 Make a plan to reach out to at least five or more folks throughout the year and make growing your creative circle a priority.

 Accountability is key when it comes to achieving your goals so don’t forget to share your resolutions with creators on the same path, or even better, your members!